TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

    Can be set to point to a function with the prototype ``int func(void)``.
-The function will be called when Python's interpreter prompt is about to become idle and wait for user input from the terminal.
+The function will be called when Python's interpreter prompt is about to become idle and wait for user input kutoka the terminal.
 The return value is ignored.
 Overriding this hook can be used to integrate the interpreter's prompt with other event loops, as done in the :file:`Modules/_tkinter.c` in the Python source code.